sneakypete81/wormhole-ui/installer/README.md

 ## Icons
 The icons have been drawn in Inkscape and exported to various PNG sizes.

-Rebuild the .icns and .ico iconsets with the following:
+If the icons are changed, rebuild the .icns and .ico iconsets with the following:

 ```sh
   installer/build_icons.sh